syncfusion-content/javascript-docs/js/api/ejTreeView.md

-To check a node having child or not.
+To check whether a node has child or not.

 <table class="params">